Hardware failure is among the top causes of data loss, resulting in costly operational disruptions, financial losses and reduced productivity.

 To prevent data loss from hardware failure, businesses must regularly back up their data to a secondary storage location, such as a dedicated local backup device, cloud storage system or a combination of both.
 While some hardware failure can be prevented by regularly updating and replacing aging components, only data backups provide a complete failsafe against permanent data loss.

-See how your organization can prevent data loss from hardware failure with dependable BC/DR solutions from Datto.
-Request Datto SIRIS 5 pricing or schedule a call with one of our data protection specialists at Invenio IT for more information.
+See how your organization can prevent data loss from hardware failure and other common causes by leveraging dependable BC/DR solutions from Datto.
+Explore Datto backup solutions or schedule a call with one of our data protection specialists at Invenio IT for more information.
 You can also reach us by calling (646) 395-1170 or emailing success@invenioIT.com.